By: Marilyn L. Davis

 Granted, this post is about reading and writing, but must it always be the computer keyboard, coffee cup, and phone?
 Not if you’re taking the time to add visual value to the post.

 Do you have a friend that’s a photographer?
 Approach them about link sharing and promote their photos.
+You can also start taking photos or use several programs designed to make info graphs that will add visual interest as well as being informative.

 Why Do Readers Return?